tatsujin1/termic/README.md

 ## Example

-A minuimal example of a simple application:
+A minimal example of a simple application:

 ```c++
 #include <termic/app.h>